marshrossney/CV/index.md

 School of Physics and Astronomy, University of Edinburgh.
 Courses covering Fourier analysis, statistics, Python programming, laboratory skills.

+`2022`
+__Workshop on Python and Machine Learning__

+I ran this [workshop](https://marshrossney.github.io/ceres-workshop/) for the Coastal and Environmental Remote Sensing group at the University of Edinburgh.

 `2021`
 __Course Content Creator__

-Created a '[virtual experiment](https://www.github.com/marshrossney/percolation)' delivered to undergraduate students at the University of Edinburgh during the Covid-19 lockdown.
+I created a '[virtual experiment](https://www.github.com/marshrossney/percolation)' which was used as a substitute for laboratory work by undergraduate students at the University of Edinburgh during the Covid-19 lockdown.

 `2021`
 __Course Demonstrator__